-♦= Do not schedule events at any time on these days.

-- \Diamond = Do not schedule events on the evenings of these days. - •= Events are encouraged to be scheduled on an alternate day. - O= Events on the evenings of these days are encouraged to be scheduled on an alternate day.
+- ♦= Do not schedule events at any time on these days. - Q= Do not schedule events on the evenings of these days. - •= Events are encouraged to be scheduled on an alternate day. - •O= Events are encouraged to be scheduled on an alternate day.
+Additionally, events should not be scheduled on the evening before the indicated date if possible.

 Highlighted Canadian and Ontario holidays are recognized statutory holidays.

+Indigenous Worldview

-Indigenous Worldview Seen as being inseparable from traditional Indigenous culture and identity, Indigenous Spirituality is a "way of life" and "way of knowing" (or worldview) that is centered on a relationship with the Creator, the land and all Indigenous relations.
+Seen as being inseparable from traditional Indigenous culture and identity, Indigenous Spirituality is a "way of life" and "way of knowing" (or worldview) that is centered on a relationship with the Creator, the land and all Indigenous relations.
 Indigenous spiritual beliefs and practices can vary significantly amongst First Nation, Métis and Inuit groups and individuals, and across different regions.